marunpeng93/tas/README.md

 Tas makes the code structure clear.
 Tas executes async tasks as sync tasks, avoiding callback hell / callback pyramid, and can be used in [Node.js](https://nodejs.org) and in browsers.
-Tas is the abbreviation of "tasks".
+"Tas" is the abbreviation of "tasks".

-In Tas, we can combine multiple sync / async tasks, nested other sync / async tasks freely, better than Promise, generator / yield and async / await, and the tasks [execution order](https://github.com/tasjs/tas/tree/master/benchmark/analytics/execution-order/__readme.md) is more reasonable than with Promise.
+In Tas, we can combine multiple sync / async tasks, nested other sync / async tasks freely, better than Promise, generator / yield and async / await, and the tasks [execution order](https://github.com/tasjs/tas/tree/master/benchmark/analytics/execution-order/__readme.md) is more reasonable.

-Tas can handle more than 1 million concurrent tasks per second, faster than native Promise ([Benchmark](https://github.com/tasjs/tas/tree/master/benchmark/__readme.md)).
+Tas performs more than **3 million** concurrent tasks per second, faster than native Promise ([Benchmark](https://github.com/tasjs/tas/tree/master/benchmark/__readme.md)).
 With Tas, we can write server code with clear code structure and excellent performance in Node.js.